 In some cases, you will be able to delete posts completely, provided no-one else has replied to it.
 You can only edit or delete your own posts.
 If you find there is something objectionable in a post, you can report the post to an administrator using the "!" button at the top right of the post.

 Private Messages (PMs) are a convenient way of contacting other users without having to know email addresses, and you can pick up or send your messages from any PC that can access the forums.
-Unless you have turned the feature off in your profile, a dialog box will pop-up to tell you that you have new PMs waiting for you.
+Unless you have turned the feature off in the User Control Panel, you will be signalled that you have new PMs waiting for you by a counter showing the number of unread messages appearing next to the bell/notification icon at the top right of every page (these notifications may include alerts other than PMs).

 There are several ways to start a PM: Probably the most common reason for sending a PM is to make a comment on a posting that you don't feel needs to be public (say, quietly pointing out an error in a posting).
 In this case you can use the "PM" button that appears below the author's details at the right of the post.
 Some details of the related post are automatically inserted for you.